How long does a weed craving usually last?

 Over time this becomes automatic:

 The key insight is that urgency is not the same as necessity.
 A craving can feel like an emergency while still being temporary.
 If you pause and interrupt, the signal usually drops.
+If you need reassurance about when cravings start getting easier, it helps to look at the wider recovery timeline instead of judging today in isolation.

 For a broader foundation, this weed withdrawal guide explains why cravings rise in early recovery and how they change over time.

 The first 10 minutes are where most outcomes are decided.
 When a craving hits, avoid negotiating with it.
 Action beats analysis in this window.
+If you want a dedicated step-by-step guide for the exact moment an urge to smoke weed appears, start there.

 Tell yourself: “I can decide in 10 minutes.”
 This creates distance from impulse and gives your nervous system time to settle.